 The COM release is sometimes seen in speed skiing.
 The basic idea is that the body is released before the skis, generally via relaxation of specific muscles.
 At the same time, the skis are rolled off the edge, but it may result in something resembling an A-frame around the transition.

 Related to up-unweighting, this is based on a push and/or an extension of the legs, especially the outside leg, which will tend to push the hips and body "up".
-This will afterwards take weight off the skis and allow them to be released from the previous turn.
+This will afterwards take the weight off the skis and allow them to end the previous turn.
 Afterwards means when the pushing is completed, usually around skis flat.

 It is an older technique, called "up-unweighting" and usually followed by a pivoting of the skis - while the skis are disconnected from the snow and any rotation efforts or momentums easily affect their rotation.

-This type of release is very common but less effective, as it usually leads to excessive up and down movements as well as a loss of control (while the hips are "flying" up and down, all you can do is wait for them to come down, to get pressure back on the skis).
+It is very common but less effective, as it usually leads to excessive up and down movements as well as a loss of control (while the hips are "flying" up and down, all you can do is wait for them to come down, to get the pressure back on the skis).

 See:

-The Garlands are a good drill to work on release/engage.
+The Garlands is a good drill to work on release/engage.
 The power release is great to hone your flexing to release as well.

 Articles: